Summary

 Game Description

-Bardo is an action-adventure game taking place in the realm between life and death.
+Bardo is an action-adventure game that takes place in the realm between life and death.
 Explore the fantastical, shattered world of your own mind by gliding through the sky to reach floating islands and faraway vistas.
 Overcome your inner demons as they threaten to prevent your ascent back to the world of the living.

 The Deliverable